 Besides warning lights, you should also pay attention to how the car performs as you drive each day.
 Note anything out of the ordinary and deal with it as soon as possible.
 Most mechanical problems get worse with time.

 Remember that simple and inexpensive procedures like oil changes help your car last longer.
-Follow the manufacturer's recommended schedule for oil changes and other maintenance to help prevent serious problems.
-The schedule is in your owner's manual.
+Follow the manufacturer's recommended service schedule for oil changes and other maintenance, including fluid or flush services, to help prevent serious problems.
+The service schedule is in your owner's manual.